samsherrawal/adfSynapseHOL/modules/module05.md

-4. Once in the Management Hub, navigate to the SQL pools section to see the current list of SQL pools that are available in the workspace.
-Select + New command and the new SQL pool create wizard will appear.
+4. Once in the Management Hub, navigate to the 'Apache Spark pools' section to see the current list of spark pools that are available in the workspace.
+Select + New command and the new Apache Spark pool create wizard will appear.

     ![Create Apache Spark pool](../images/module05/05-04-create-sparkpool.png)

-5. Enter 'mySparkPool' for the spark pool name and accept all the defaults in the Basics tab; click on 'Review and Create':
+5. Enter 'mySparkPool' for the spark pool name and accept all the defaults in the Basics tab; click on 'Review and Create'.
+After the successful validation check, click on 'Create' button.

  ![spark pool created](../images/module05/05-04a-click-create.png)

-6. To create a spark notebook, click on 'Develop' in the left most pane, click on '+' and select 'Notebook'.
+6. Once the Spark Pool is proisioned, you will now create a spark notebook.
+Click on 'Develop' in the left most pane, click on '+' and select 'Notebook'.
 Select the spark pool just created(mySparkPool) on the 'Attach to' drop down  menu as shown in the image below:

  ![spark notebook](../images/module05/05-05-spark-notebook.png)